dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-result.md

 # DSDecodedBarcodesResult Class

-The `DSDecodedBarcodesResult` class represents the result of a barcode reading process.
-It provides access to information about the decoded barcodes, the source image, and any errors that occurred during the barcode reading process.
+`DSDecodedBarcodesResult` represents a collection of [`DSBarcodeResultItem`](barcode-result-item.md), the basic unit of a decoded barcode result.
+It provides access to information about the decoded barcodes of an image/frame, the source image/frame, and any errors that occurred during the barcode reading process.

 ## Definition